-NEWS FLASH!!!
-We’re among the winners of the French Ministry of Environment’s “100 Projects for the Climate” initiative.
-And, we’re invited to participate in a global consortium of citizen initiatives that mitigate the effects of climate change at COP22 in Marrakesh, beginning the next phase of development: to scale our impact.
+iGiveTrees was among the winners of the French Ministry of Environment’s “100 Projects for the Climate” initiative.
+We participated in a global consortium of citizen initiatives that mitigate the effects of climate change at COP22 in Marrakesh, beginning the next phase of development: to scale our impact.

 Continuing the momentum of COP 21, “100 projects for climate” aims to speed up the emergence of citizen-led initiatives to combat global warming.
 This new participative step, building on the valuable discussions of the Paris-Climate Conference, will enable the 100 most innovative solutions from around the world to become a reality.

-Join us in giving hope to a rainforest that’s 93% gone.
-That statistic isn’t working for anyone, so we’ve launched a citizen initiative to restore native tree cover without the *help* of agrochemical companies!
-And as we’ve done since 2010, we’ll keep on giving organically grown, native species trees to smallholders in Brazil’s endangered Atlantic Rainforest.
+Now you can join us in giving hope to a rainforest that’s 93% gone.
+That statistic isn’t working for anyone, so we’re growing this global citizen initiative to restore native tree cover by encouraging organic regenerative agroforestry methods in the countryside, and organic afforestation methods in urban areas.

 These days, I’m confident that we’ve made a positive impact by directly supporting small local, organic, rural organizations, instead of the Big International NGOs (BINGOs) that accept funding from agrochemical companies, then teach people to use toxic chemicals to keep their donors happy.
 These BINGOs also fund environmental education, while requiring the use of herbicides when their projects replant the forest.
 Nature’s balance is once again being destroyed, by those methods.